 The person who says "I chose God" must reckon with Paul saying it depends not on human desire.
 The person who says "I made a decision" must reckon with Paul saying not on effort.
 Whatever role human faith plays — and it plays a genuine role — the origin of that faith is not in the one who wills but in God who has mercy.
 This is the Crown Jewel truth: faith itself is a gift, and the giver is God alone.

-Feel the pushback already rising in your chest.
-Watch it.
+If pushback is already rising in your chest, watch it.
 The phrase not by human desire lands and immediately the interior lawyer stands up.
 But I did want God.
 I prayed the prayer.
 I walked the aisle.
 I meant it.
 That has to count for something.
 That voice is not your theology speaking.
 That voice is your pride, and pride speaks faster than thought.
 Where do you imagine the wanting came from?
 You did not generate the hunger for holiness.
 A dead man does not get hungry.
 Before you ever reached, someone had already placed the reaching into you.
 The desire you are now trying to claim as your contribution was itself the gift being given.
-You have been trying to pay for the coffee while holding a cup that was already poured.

 Pharaoh, the Potter, and Two Kinds of Vessels